Noahide Seven Commandments Torah classes

 By Man shall his own blood be shed.”
 (Genesis 9: 6)

-This verse sanctions the execution of a murderer by the human court.
+This verse sanctions the execution of a murderer by the human court (provided all the necessary steps have been taken).

 Transition from Eden to Earth

-It is not incidental that immediately after their ‘passage’ from Eden to Earth, the nascent human family stumbled over BLOODSHED.
+It is not incidental that soon after their ‘passing’ from Eden to Earth, the nascent human family stumbled over BLOODSHED.
 They had lost Eden because they had violated IDOLATRY or ADULTERY.
 Now, on Earth, they were challenged by the next, Third Commandment: BLOODSHED.

-Their first experience on Earth is described as follows:
+The first human experience on Earth is described in the verses as follows:

 “And Adam knew his wife Eve,